watsondan/reactjs-template/README.md

 }
 ```

-###### 9. The last step is to add the webpack command to our package.json.
+###### 9. The last step is to add the webpack command and run the server command to our package.json.
 Find the scripts object and add another key-value pair under the existing test key.
 ```
 "scripts": {
   "test": "echo \"Error: no test specified\" && exit 1",